lgoldstein/mina-sshd/README.md

 ### Standard port forwarding

 Port forwarding as specified in [RFC 4254 - section 7](https://tools.ietf.org/html/rfc4254#section-7) is fully supported by the client and server.
 From the client side, this capability is exposed via the `start/stopLocal/RemotePortForwarding` method.
 The key player in this capability is the configured `ForwardingFilter` that controls this feature - on **both** sides - client and server.
-By default, this capability is **disabled** the user must provide an implementation and call the appropriate `setTcpipForwardingFilter` method on the client/server.
+By default, this capability is **disabled** - i.e., the user must provide an implementation and call the appropriate `setTcpipForwardingFilter` method on the client/server.

 The code contains 2 simple implementations - an accept-all and a reject-all one that can be used for these trivial policies. **Note:** setting a _null_ filter is equivalent to rejecting all such attempts.

 ### SOCKS

 The code implements a [SOCKS](https://en.wikipedia.org/wiki/SOCKS) proxy for versions 4 and 5.
-The proxy capability is invoked via the `start/stopDynamicPortForwarding`.
+The proxy capability is invoked via the `start/stopDynamicPortForwarding` methods.

 ### Proxy agent